An essential one sided boundary singularity for a $3$-dimensional area minimizing current in $\mathbb{R}^5$: Introduction

-We might have $u=f$ if the function $f$ was energy minimizing.
+We might have $u=f$ if the function $f$ were energy minimizing.
 We can show that regardless of what $u$ is, it will have an essential boundary singularity at some non-corner boundary point (i.e., in $\left\{ |z|<1\right\} \times \left\{0\right\}$).

 As we mentioned earlier, showing that $u=f$ or that $f$ is energy minimizing is a technically challenging question which would likely (if true) have a very rigid proof.
 On the other hand, the proof we provide of the singular behaviour is very flexible.